 FOR ALL

 - Are you or others you know interested in starting a child care business?
-MAOF is recruiting potential family child care homes in addition to offering free training, marketing, and up to $1,000 in support to new or expanding child care programs in Monterey County.
-Share these flyers with your friends and family or call MAOF at (831) 757-0775 to learn more.
+MAOF is recruiting potential family child care homes and is offering free training, marketing, and up to $1,000 to new or expanding child care programs in Monterey County.
+Learn more or call MAOF at (831) 757-0775.

 - Need to find a COVID-19 testing or vaccine clinic in Monterey County?
 Visit MontereyCountyVaccines.com or find a location in the flyers: Free Testing and Free Vaccination sites.